materials-commons/materials-commons.github.io/python-casm/index.md

 ---
-Title: The Python CASM Tools and Command List Interface
+Title: The Python CASM Tools and CLI
 layout: default
 ---